We’ve prepared these notes to help you find your way through I’m a Scientist, Get me out of here

 Want to read later?
 Bookmark this page or print the notes as a PDF

-I’m a Scientist, Get me out of here is a two-week long STEM engagement event that takes place online.
+I’m a Scientist, Get me out of here is a two-week long STEM engagement activity that takes place online.

-Rationale: The primary objective of the event is to change students’ attitudes to science, and make them feel it’s something they can relate to and discuss.
-Giving students some real power (i.e. deciding where the money goes) makes the event more real for them.
+Rationale: The primary objective of the activity is to change students’ perceptions of science, and make them feel it’s something they can relate to and discuss.
+Giving students some real power (i.e. deciding where the money goes) makes the activity more real for them.
 Read more about the philosophy of I’m a Scientist and Science Capital.

 For two weeks you interact online with young people (aged 9–18) through live chats and posted ASK questions.
 You answer their questions about your day to day work, your career, your hobbies and interests, and just about anything the students can think of.
 You also get to find out the students’ opinions on science, research and society and get them thinking about how this affects their daily lives.
 All you need to take part is a computer with an internet connection.